Phase Noise in Real-World Twin-Field Quantum Key Distribution: Results for the simulation of realistic key rates

-Based on these scenarios, we simulate the key rates of the \gls{CAL} and \gls{SNS-AOPP} protocols, assuming a phase-synchronization overhead of $\tau_{\text{PS}}=1 \text{ms}$.
-As a reference, we consider a "realistic" \gls{PLOB} bound, where the transmission is effectively multiplied by the same detection efficiency $\eta_{\text{D}}$ employed in the simulations of the other protocols, and we also evaluate the key rate for the phase-based efficient \gls{BB84} protocol endowed with decoy states \cite{Tamaki_Decoystatequantumkey_2016}.
-The latter employs the same decoy parameter estimation and channel and detector models as described in App.~\ref{app:SNSprotocol} and summarized in App.~\ref{app:decoy}.
-The parameters used in the simulations are described in App.~\ref{app:simparameters}.
+To study the impact of these parameters on key rate, we now restrict our attention on the seven realistic scenarios listed in Table~\ref{tab:scenarios}, representing specific configurations and values of $\Delta L$, and we mark them as stars in Figure~\ref{fig:sigma_unbalance}.
+Since with just few hundred meters mismatch the impact of unstabilized laser source noise is significant~\cite{zhou2023}, in scenarios 3-7 we set a representative significant length mismatch $\Delta L=\SI{2.5}{\km}$, while for scenarios 1 and 2 we model a negligible mismatch of $\Delta L=\SI{20}{\m}$.
+Even in the most favorable configurations, $\tau_\text{Q}$ was limited to \SI{100}{\ms} to conservatively account for general realignment processes (polarization, time re-synchronization) required beyond this limit.
+Based on these scenarios, we simulate the key rates of the \gls{CAL} and \gls{SNS-AOPP} protocols, assuming a phase-synchronization overhead of $\tau_{\text{PS}}=1 \text{ms}$~\cite{Clivati_Coherentphasetransfer_2022}.
+As a reference, we consider a "realistic" \gls{PLOB} bound, where the transmission is effectively multiplied by the same detection efficiency $\eta_{\text{D}}$ employed in the simulations of the other protocols, and we also evaluate the key rate for the phase-based efficient \gls{BB84} protocol endowed with decoy states \cite{Hwang_QuantumKeyDistribution_2003,Wang_BeatingPhotonNumberSplittingAttack_2005,Lo_DecoyStateQuantum_2005,Ma_Practicaldecoystate_2005,Tamaki_Decoystatequantumkey_2016}.
+The latter employs the same decoy parameter estimation and channel and detector models as described in Appendix~\ref{app:SNSprotocol} and summarized in Appendix~\ref{app:decoy}, however assuming no role for phase noise.
+The parameters used in the simulations are described in Appendix~\ref{app:simparameters}.
 To analyze the impact of detector performance, we reproduce the scenarios considering either \glspl{SNSPD} or \glspl{SPAD}, as described in Sec.~\ref{sec:detectors}.